 7. Join a Thai cooking class

 If you love Asian food, then you will definitely love Thai food as well!

 My dream finally came true when I took part in a cooking class with C&M Study Center and I consider this to be one of the absolute must do’s in Thailand even if you are there just for a couple of days!

-The kitchen is an open area, it is fully equipped and located in a picturesque corner near a lake.
+The kitchen is an open area, is fully equipped and is located in a picturesque corner near a lake.
 At the end, I also received hand-outs of what I cooked, which was very nice!